Confused About PL Leave? What Does It Really Mean and Why Is It Important?

 Dear,

-Every worker who has worked for a period of 240 days or more in a factory during a calendar year shall be allowed during the subsequent calendar year, leave with wages (PL)for a number of days calculated at the rate of - if an adult, one day for every twenty days of work performed by him during the previous calendar year;
+Every worker who has worked for a period of 240 days or more in a factory during a calendar year shall be allowed leave with wages (PL) for a number of days calculated at the rate of:

-if a child, one day for every fifteen days of work formed by him during the previous calendar year.
+- If a child, one day for every fifteen days of work performed by him during the previous calendar year.

-These leaves can be carry forward upto 45 days or your company can frame its own policy .
+These leaves can be carried forward up to 45 days or your company can frame its own policy.

 Manjeet